bfichera/shgpy/docsrc/source/index.rst

 Cite this software
 ==================

-If you use ShgPy in your project, please `let me know <contact>`!
+If you use ShgPy in your project, please :doc:`let me know <contact>`!
 I'm interested to see who is using this software and in what form.

 To cite this software in a publication, use